rulai-jianfang/cython-example/README.md

 python main.py
 ```

-## Looks like cython not like lambda functions, I have another python file with lambda functions which can not be compiled correctly even direct run is working
+## Cython does not support nested tuple argument unpacking, so when we use lambda functions, may need change to the following format

 ```
 Cython does not support nested tuple argument unpacking.